 Many spring bulbs are toxic to pets, causing vomiting, diarrhoea, excessive drooling, disorientation and even heart problems.

 It’s always safest to avoid planting these flowers in your garden or having them in your home.
 Whilst toxic poisoning caused by bulbs is fortunately rare, our vets do see an increase in dogs with an upset stomach after nibbling on garden bulbs.

 If you suspect your pet has eaten a toxic bulb or plant, contact your local vet immediately.

 There are lots of toxins in the garden and shed and garage.
 These can be hazardous to your pet if swallowed, so always make sure you secure the lids of gardening products and store them above ground level.

-- Fertiliser can contain additives that are toxic to pets, causing vomiting, diarrhoea and collapse if eaten in large quantities.
-Safer pet-friendly fertiliser is available, but always store it out of paw’s reach.
+Fertiliser can contain additives that are toxic to pets, causing vomiting, diarrhoea and collapse if eaten in large quantities.
+Safer pet-friendly fertiliser is available, but you should still always store it out of paw’s reach.

 Much like humans, pets can suffer allergic reactions to various plants, pollen and insects.
 These allergies can cause hay fever-type symptoms of itchy, watery eyes, sneezing, congestion and a sore throat.
 They can also cause rashes and itchy skin which can lead to excessive scratching, hair loss and infection.

 Your pet can develop allergies at any point in their life, so it’s always worth keeping an eye out for any of the above symptoms.
 Certain dog breeds can also be more susceptible to skin allergies, including Boston Terriers and English Bulldogs.